A vision of lovely created by Bert Ford.

 Keep a couple of them outside of the bowl.

 As I have mentioned, I do love my clubs (Book Club, Garden Club, Tennis Club, ... ).
 The Garden Club, however, has a special place in my heart.
 Both of my parents love to garden (Mom creates cottage gardens, Dad does formal plantings plus vegetables).
 Gardening for me connects me to that favorite childhood memory of watching my parents tend the earth.
 I actually got my mom to join the club with me, even though she lives a couple of towns away.
-It is always a pleasant evening for us, spent with a bunch of ladies who enjoy committing a couple of hours a month to ooh and ahh over all things floral, while catching up with each other over fancy refreshments.
+It is always a pleasant evening for us, spent with a bunch of “ladies” who enjoy committing a couple of hours a month to “ooh” and “ahh” over all things floral, while catching up with each other over fancy refreshments.
 Sometimes the fact that I don’t have to do the night-time routine with the boys before they go to bed is reason enough to look forward to this girl’s night out!

 This month we enjoyed the company of guest speaker, Bert Ford, owner of Ford Flower Company of Salem, NH.
 He shared some great tips on how to arrange flowers with a professional touch.
-He also shared some “I did not know that stories including how flower decorating as an art form started in America around 1961 with none other than Jackie Kennedy (she loved carnations and babies breath).
-Many years later Martha Stewart, with her over the top brand of do-it-my-way-because-it-is-a-good-thing creations, set high standards for everyday consumers looking to “say it with flowers.
+He also shared some “I did not know that” stories including how flower decorating as an art form started in America around 1961 with none other than Jackie Kennedy (she loved carnations and babies breath).
+Many years later Martha Stewart, with her over the top brand of do-it-my-way-because-it-is-a-good-thing creations, set high standards for everyday consumers looking to “say it with flowers.”
 Today, in our flattened economy, we are seeing a lot more arrangements with a minimalist approach.
 All of a sudden, less can be more!
 But with my garden club friends, more flowers are always appreciated!
 And that is what we got last night from Bert.
 Here are some highlights ...

 Simple glass containers and fresh flowers are all you need to get started.
 Scissors, floral foam (oasis), wire, and floral pics make the job easier.
 Ribbon will add that designer touch.

-This gift basket arrangement combined a variety of flowering plants (still in their containers) with loose stems of roses, hydrangea, Gerbera daisies, babies breath and twigs to create a
+This gift basket arrangement combined a variety of flowering plants (still in their containers) with loose stems of roses, hydrangea, Gerbera daisies, babies breath and twigs to create a long lasting arrangement that keeps on giving.

 A black lacquered tray serves as a base of this engaging miniature garden thoughtfully designed with flowering pear branches, pink roses, green apples, votives and moss.